X

 Architecture and colors in central Madrid.

 I’m not exaggerating about the focus on food either: Madrid is foodie heaven, which I realized when approximately 80% of the recommendations I got before heading there were all food-related.
-So if you only have 48 hours in the beautiful Spanish capital, here are some things to do in Madrid.
+So if you only have 48 hours in Madrid, here are some things to do in the Spanish capital.

 General Rules for a Weekend in Madrid